 For a strong application in History, you need a curiosity not just about the past but about how we can know about the past.
 Applicants will be expected to demonstrate interest in History and will be assessed on the potential to succeed in this subject.

-Once History candidates have applied through UCAS, they are asked to submit two recent History essays.
+Once History candidates have applied through UCAS, they are required to submit two recent History essays.
 These are to be essays completed as part of your A-Level or equivalent studies in History (please don't send work from other subjects) and they must contain your teacher's comments or marks.
+We will provide information on how to submit this after 15th October.

 Abdulla, Hannah and Joel have written about their experiences of studying History at King's, including what attacted them to the course, the transition from sixth form, the teaching, their choice of papers, timetable and workload, sports and social life, and the application process.
 These are well worth reading to get a sense of what studying History at King's is really like.